matrix-org/matrix-spec-proposals/proposals/4157-future-widget-api.md

 }
 ```

-to provide the same properties needed for [MSC4140](https://github.com/matrix-org/matrix-spec-proposals/pull/4140).
+To provide the same properties needed for [MSC4140](https://github.com/matrix-org/matrix-spec-proposals/pull/4140).
-The client is responsible to check
-for the field `delay` of the widget action and send the correct http request
+The client is responsible to check for the `delay` field of the widget action and send the correct http request if it
-if one of it is present.
+is present.

-All other details about the future concept can be found in [MSC4140](https://github.com/matrix-org/matrix-spec-proposals/pull/4140)
-so here we intentionally don't mention any of the details about futures.

 ### Sending `update_delayed_event` actions